conan-io/conan-io.github.io/_posts/2019-06-10-New-conan-release-1-16.markdown

 -----------
 <br>

-As always, you can heck the full list of features and fixes in the [changelog](https://docs.conan.io/en/latest/changelog.html).
+As always, you can check the full list of features and fixes in the [changelog](https://docs.conan.io/en/latest/changelog.html).
 We are open for [new issues](https://github.com/conan-io/conan/issues) with any bug report or feedback for discussion on GitHub.

 Finally, don't forget to [update](https://conan.io/downloads.html) to this 1.16 release!
 Thanks!